Ruth HaCohen: Academic career

 Ruth HaCohen pursued her entire academic career at the Hebrew University of Jerusalem, climbing the ladder of academic promotions.
 In 2013 she was appointed as the Artur Rubinstein Professor of Musicology.
 During the 1980s, she was the main Academic Assistant to Ruth Katz and Carl Dahlhaus for the composition of their monumental Contemplating Music: Source Readings in the Aesthetics of Music series.
 HaCohen founded, in collaboration with other colleagues, the PhD Honors Program in the Humanities at the Hebrew University (2008) and eventually chaired the program.
 She was Head of the School for the Arts (2013-2015) and the Director of The Martin Buber Society of Fellows (2014-2017).
 In 2014, she received the Rector Prize for outstanding research, teaching and active participation in university life.

 Prof. HaCohen has been a resident in many academic institutions, as a visiting scholar in Oxford in 1996–7; as a research fellow/visiting professor at the Wissenschaftskolleg in Berlin (2004-5), the Cogut Institute for the Humanities at Brown University (2008), the Institute for Advanced Study in Princeton, N. J. (2011), and the Rockefeller Foundation at the Bellagio Center (2012).
 She has lectured in Oxford, Cambridge and Vienna Universities, UNAM (Mexico), Johns Hopkins, North Carolina, NYU, Duke, Princeton, Central European University, the George Washington University, the Free University of Berlin and the University of Konstanz, among others.

+In May 2026 she was elected a member of the Israel Academy of Sciences and Humanities.